We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Metal roofing performs better in most types of extreme weather.

-Extreme weather is on the minds of many people these days, which is why choosing the right roof to help protect your home from severe weather you may encounter risks is essential.
-Knowing how asphalt shingles vs. metal roofing can perform during wildfire, hurricane, flood, tornado, and hail events s important.
+Extreme weather is on the minds of many people these days, which is why choosing the right roof to help protect your home from severe weather is essential.
+It’s critical to have an understanding of how asphalt shingles vs. metal roofing can perform during wildfire, hurricane, flood, tornado, and hail events.

 Wildfire

-“An ignition-resistant roof is key to wildfire home protection,” says Ramey.
-“Flying embers from a wildfire can destroy a home up to a mile away and a roof is one of the most vulnerable areas.”
+“An ignition-resistant roof is key to wildfire home protection,” says Renee Ramey, executive director of the Metal Roofing Alliance (MRA .
+“Flying embers from a wildfire can destroy a home up to a mile away, and a roof is one of the most vulnerable areas.”

-If your top concern is weighing a metal roof vs shingles in hot climates and wildfire-prone areas, it’s important to know that no roof is completely fireproof.
-Typically, asphalt shingles can last up to 2 hours during a fire before igniting.
-The National Fire Protection rates fire-resistant roof coverings as Class A, B, C. Class C is the least resistant, and includes shakes and shingles.
+If you’re weighing the benefits of a metal roof vs. shingles in hot climates and wildfire-prone areas, it’s important to know that no roof is completely fireproof.
+Typically, asphalt shingles can withstand fire for up to 2 hours before igniting.
+The National Fire Protection Association rates fire-resistant roof coverings as Class A, B, C. Class C is the least resistant and includes shakes and shingles.
 Class A provides the top performance; it includes metal, concrete, and clay.

 “For wildfires, the biggest risk is embers getting into the attic, causing a fire,” says Gibson.
 “If the roof has a ridge vent system that is Class A fire rated, this risk is minimized.”